Characters of the Yakuza series: Other characters

-165 cm, 43 kg.
-A woman who runs Serena during Yakuza.
+A woman who runs Serena during the events of Yakuza and Yakuza 0.
 A long-time friend of Kiryu and Nishiki who were regulars at her bar before Dojima's murder.
 Reina helps Kiryu by letting him use Serena as a hideout and takes care of Haruka whenever Kiryu has to go somewhere.
 In chapter 9, it is revealed that she betrayed Kiryu out of love for Nishiki and became his informant.
 After attempting to kill Nishiki herself, she is rescued by Shinji from Nishiki's agents, but both ultimately met their demise.